 In order for calcium to move into the bones, it has to stay in the blood stream.
 Calcium cabonate, a popular calcium supplement, doesn’t stay in the blood stream; bone meal powder is better; but seaweeds are best.
 They are the most bioavailable source of calcium, and are already pre-balanced with magnesium.
 Rockweed and bladderwrack are the highest in calcium, and should be included for anyone with osteoperosis.

-Seaweeds are a safe, effective way to chelate heavy metals and other toxins from the body.
-In general, this is not work that you want to do quickly, as the body can be overwhelmed by the process, but simply adding seaweed to your diet 3-5 times a week can make a big difference over time.
-However, it is critical that you source your seaweed carefully.
+It is critical that you source your seaweed carefully.
 Seaweeds pull metals and toxins, and they’ll do it wherever they are — so if you’re eating seaweeds from water that’s not clean, it’s already full of toxins.
 Consider it this way: seaweed takes out the trash, but you don’t want to eat seaweed that’s already carrying trash, because you want it to be able to take out your trash instead!
+For this reason, I avoid seaweeds from the Pacific, favoring instead far-north Atlantic seaweeds.

 Seaweed also needs to be wild-harvested, because aquacultured seaweed is regularly grown in still, stagnant water.
 In order to be vibrant, seaweeds need to be exposed to surf — whether that’s crashing surf for digitata, or inland calm for kelp.
 It’s also important to eat seaweed that is local, since most of our imported food is irradiated at the borders.